edakturk14/buildspace-domain-name-contract/README.md

-# Buildspace Domain name project Smart Contract
+# Buildspace Domain Name project Smart Contract

-Creating a domain name service on the matic network.
+Creating a smart contract for a Domain Name Service on the Matic Network

 Check out [buildspace](https://buildspace.so/)